 - Sharps disposal: Encourage the purchase and use of sharps containers from pharmacies.
 The cost is small and many pharmacies replace for free if the paitent returns a full container.
 Sharps may not be disposed of loosely in normal household garbage; fines may be imposed.
 If not wishing to use sharps containers and pharmacies, patients can visit city/town websites to learn of safe sharps disposal guidelines.

-- A lab meter difference of <15% is acceptable for lab glucose values > 4.2 mmol/L after a fast of 8 hr or more, according to Diabetes Canada's Guidelines.
+- A lab meter difference < 15 % is considered acceptable for lab glucose values > 5.5 mmol/L

 - Lab meter comparison calculation: (lab glucose - meter glucose) / lab glucose x 100

 - Lab meter comparisons are ideally performed using a fasting blood glucose at least once a year.

 - Use the Diabetes Canada tool to help decide testing frequency and possible patterns.

 - Until continuous glucose monitoring use is widespread, we still need to give thought as to how often we are encourage clients to check their blood sugar levels.